 A(#6684) STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (HE block acknowledgement procedure) for generating the Multi-STA BlockAck frame if at least one of the received MPDUs solicits an immediate acknowledgment.
 The contents of the A-MPDU carried in the HE TB PPDU(#6685) shall be as defined in:

-Table 9-428 (A-MPDU contents MPDUs in the control response context) when at least one of the received MPDUs solicits an immediate acknowledgement.
-The STA may aggregate any type of Action No Ack frame in the A-MPDU.
+Table 9-428 (A-MPDU contents MPDUs in the control response context) when at least one of the received MPDUs solicits an immediate acknowledgement..

-Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when none of the received MPDUs solicit an immediate acknowledgement.
-The STA shall not aggregate QoS Data frames.
+Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when none of the received MPDUs solicit an immediate acknowledgement except thatthe STA shall not aggregate any QoS Data frames. (#13283)

 NOTE 1—The STA additionally follows the rules defined in 27.3.2 (Dynamic fragmentation) when fragments are present in the soliciting (A-)MPDU(s).

-NOTE 2—The responding STA would be an unassociated STA when the MPDUs are contained in an RU identified by STA-ID equal to 2045.(#4800)
+NOTE 2—It is possible that one of the STAs that responds to a DL MU PPDU is an unassociated STA.
+The AP includesMPDUs that are intended to an unassociated STA in an the RU identified by STA-ID equal to 2045(#11321).(#4800)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11160, 13283):